perladvent/perldotcom/content/article/bang-bang.md

 This cool trick will execute my code with my own perl binary or fallback to vendor perl.

-*Why does it work this time whereas it failed in the first attempt ?*
+*Why does the "perl -x-ception" worked this time whereas it failed in the first attempt ?*

 Because the `perl -x` is now executed in a shell process and not interpreted by perl binary like previously.